Reverse Freedom Rides: Responses

 Singelmann and members of the Citizens' Council were pleased to see many of the public responses did support his goal of the plan, proving northerners were neither willing nor able to support African Americans.
 John Volpe, governor of Massachusetts, feared the state being overwhelmed by "impoverished Blacks" and asked for federal legislation prohibiting the rides.
-Following Singlemann's announcement of the departure of two busses full of African Americans towards Washington DC, The Washington Post published an article saying:"some of these unfortunate families may come to be sorry they left New Orleans...
-They are coming to. city which by reason of its very size is not always able to deal well with human problems.
-They are arriving in a community the welfare agencies of which Congress has rendered notoriously inadequate to cope with the problems of poverty… They will be received, nonetheless, with good will, as surely a similar influx would be received by most of the people of New Orleans."Willie Rainach, the first president of the Citizens' Councils of America, responded to such remarks and inspired continued mobilization of Citizens' Councils throughout the South by saying, "For the first time, we are on the offensive.
+Following Singlemann's announcement of the departure of two busses full of African Americans towards Washington DC, The Washington Post published an article saying:"Some of these unfortunate families may come to be sorry they left New Orleans...
+They are coming to city which by reason of its very size is not always able to deal well with human problems.
+They are arriving in a community the welfare agencies of which Congress has rendered notoriously inadequate to cope with the problems of poverty… They will be received, nonetheless, with good will, as surely a similar influx would be received by most of the people of New Orleans."William M. Rainach, the first president of the Citizens' Councils of America, responded to such remarks and inspired continued mobilization of Citizens' Councils throughout the South by saying, "For the first time, we are on the offensive.
 We have exposed the hypocrisy of the people of the North."

 By Southern politicians, newspapers, and activists, the Reverse Freedom Rides were sometimes met with support and praise.
 For example, Allen J. Ellender, Louisiana senator, also supported the council saying, "I want Negroes from the South to learn they are better taken care of in the South."

 Some Southern newspapers, such as the Louisiana press, remained relatively neutral and limited coverage of the rides.
 Others were rather pragmatic in their reports on the rides.
 Surprisingly, the segregationist newspaper Birmingham Post-Herald admitted the rides "may be good for a few laughs down here, but it will neither help our cause nor make us friends where we need them most."

 Legacy

 In mid-2022, Texas governor Greg Abbott and Florida governor Ron DeSantis, both Republicans, took actions to provide transport for migrant asylum applicants crossing into the United States, sending them to Washington, D.C., New York City, and other locations calling themselves sanctuary cities that take liberal views of enforcing immigration policies.
 Both Abbott and DeSantis had spoken out against current immigration policies and sanctuary cities.
-Both governors' actions, notably the Martha's Vineyard migrant crisis, were criticized as officials in the receiving states found that the migrants claimed to have been deceived about what offers they were given; DeSantis' spokesperson has denied this allegation.
+Both governors' actions, notably the Martha's Vineyard migrant airlift, were criticized as officials in the receiving states found that the migrants claimed to have been deceived about what offers they were given; DeSantis' spokesperson has denied this allegation.

 These actions have been compared to the Reverse Freedom Rides by, among others, CNN, Democracy Now!, The Guardian, The Hill, and NPR.